 Robert J. Nicoletta, MD

-Dr. Robert J. Nicoletta is an Assistant Professor of Sports Medicine and the Program Director of the Sports Medicine Fellowship Program in the Department of Orthopaedic Surgery at the Boston University School of Medicine.
+Dr. Robert J. Nicoletta is an Assistant Professor of Sports Medicine in the Department of Orthopaedic Surgery at the Boston University School of Medicine.
 He is a Board Certified, Fellowship trained Orthopaedic Surgeon with specialty training in the field of Sports Medicine.
 He earned his medical degree from Syracuse University and completed his internship and Orthopaedic Surgery Residency at the University of Buffalo.
 Following a fellowship in Sports Medicine and Arthroscopic Surgery at Boston University, he served as the Director of Sports Medicine at The Cambridge Hospital in Cambridge, MA and Chief of Sports Medicine at St. Elizabeth’s Medical Center in Boston, MA.

 Dr. Nicoletta has been the Head Team Physician for numerous local high schools, collegiate and professional athletic teams.
 Most recently he served as a team physician at Boston College, and as Head Team Physician for the Boston Cannons Men’s Professional Lacrosse and the Boston Breakers Women’s Professional Soccer.
 He has served as the Head Team Physician for Newbury College, Fisher College, Pine Manor College, Lesley University, and UMass Boston Intercollegiate Athletics.
 He was recently named to the national List of 65 Outstanding Shoulder Surgeons and Specialists by Becker’s Orthopedic and Spine Review.